data-mining-kth/k-way-graph-partitioning/README.md

 INFO  Jabeja:327 - round: 999, edge cut:**41156**, swaps: 899515, migrations: 2049
 ![twitter](plots/graph_twitter.png)

-## Task 2 - Different JaBeJa configurations
+## Task 2 - JaBeJa with non-linear temperature decrease

 In this task, we analyze how the algorithm's performance is affected when different parameters are changed, especially the effect of simulated annealing.
 In the Task 1, Ja-Be-Ja uses a linear function to decrease the temperature and the temperature is multiplied by the cost function.
 Now, we will analyze how changing the simulated annealing parameters, and the acceptance probability function affects the performance of Ja-Be-Ja.